-17-Year-Old Owings Mills High School Student Charged With Assaulting 5 Staff Members
+17-Year-Old Owings Mills High School Student Accused Of Assaulting 5 Staff Members

 “At no time were students in danger.
 We are sharing this information with our community so you are aware of the incident.
 Please be assured, the type of behavior exhibited by the student today will not be tolerated.
 In addition to legal consequences, the school will take appropriate disciplinary action as outlined in the Student Handbook and Policy,” the letter said.

-The student, whose name has not been released, is being charged as a juvenile.
+The student, whose name has not been released, is expected to be charged as a juvenile.

 You must log in to post a comment.